sak96/sak96.github.io/content/git-simplified-1-introduction.md

 +-------+       +-------+       +-------+
 ```

-_Graph_ is structure which represents relation between objects using connection.

-- The object in this case is _commits_.
-- The relationship in this case is _parent-child_ relationship.
-- There relation can be many to many.
-- Multiple child can share single parent.
-- Single child may be created by Multiple parents.

-_Directed_ refers to the fact that these relationships have a direction.

-- The direction in this case is from child to parent.
+- **Directed:** Changes flow from a version to its parent.
-- The arrow head points to the direction.

-_Acyclic_ means the graph does not have cycles or loops.

-- More information at [wiki][wiki dag].

-## Hash

-The Directed Acyclic Graph is made of Hashes.
+- **Acyclic:** There are no loops – a version doesn’t directly influence itself.

+### Hashes and Cryptographic Security

+The DAG is built using “hashes”.
-Hash function map variable size input to fixed size output.
+A hash function takes any size input and produces a fixed-size output.
-Here each content has different size, you hash them you to get fixed sized output.
-The fixed sized output is the hash of the input.

-Cryptographic Hashes are hash which are hard to reverse.
-You cannot guess input from getting output of the hash.
-In case of git _sha-1_ is used for hashing.
-In recent version _sha-256_ is used as per [hash function transition article][hashes]).

-## Commit

-The snapshot of content at any point of time is called commit.
-Even though content refers to folder level of content.
-The changes are maintained at file level.
-So the commit contains details of these changes.
-More about commit will be covered in next chapter.
+In Git, each piece of content is hashed, creating a unique fingerprint.
+Cryptographic hashes, like SHA-1 (used in older versions) and SHA-256, are particularly important because they are designed to be extremely difficult to reverse – meaning you can’t figure out the original content just from its hash.

+### Commits: Snapshots of Content

+A “commit” is a snapshot of your content at a specific point in time.
+Even though Git tracks changes at a file level, the commit itself records all the details of those alterations.
+We’ll delve deeper into commits in the next section.

 ## Resources